lanru2001/Migrate-a-MySQL-Database-Between-Two-Servers/README.md

 Once the data has been transferred to the new server, you can import the database into MySQL:

 mysql -u root -p newdatabase < /path/to/newdatabase.sql

+Directory to use to copy database: username@ipaddress: /opt